Compensation for Wrong-Way Accident Victims

 There are no national-level programs to combat the wrong-way problem.
 However, many states have a wrong-way prevention programs that funds safety improvements.
 Several state’s departments of transportation have taken additional measures to improve ramp designs, signage, and striping to prevent wrong-way incidents.
 Other states are experimenting with intelligent transportation system technology to address the problem.

-There is a great need from Bellingham to Wenatchee for an increased number of wrong-way countermeasures such as:
+There is a great need from Bellingham to Wenatchee for an increased number of wrong way driving counter-measures such as:

 - Clearly marked one-way streets